 - Download and install nShift On-premises on the new server: SetupSRVC.exe.

 - Enter your SQL credentials when you reach the Create nShift On-premises Database screen.
 The Database Server Name and the User Password is the instance and the password you created during the SQL server installation.
 If you don't see your Database name in the drop-down menu, try to click Previous and check Advanced Options before clicking Next again.
 The user you use must have access to the Master database.
 Once you have entered the correct information, click Next.
-(If you used the older SQL 2012 version from nShift, no changes are needed in this step).
+(If you used the SQL version from nShift, no changes are needed in this step).

 - Click Start to start creating the database.